2A Football: Beavers shut out, another starter hurt - NewsBreak

 2A Football: Beavers shut out, another starter hurt

-Oct.
-2—WOODLAND — Things continued to go badly for the Woodland football team, which lost another key piece in a 41-0 shutout loss to Hockinson on Friday.
-The Beavers, who came into the week already without workhorse tailback Daymon Gressett and leading receivers Justin Philpot and Mark Morales — all of whom played big roles on defense and well — lost quarterback-turned-wideout Drew Burns to a broken clavicle, compounding the weight of yet another big defeat.www.northwestgeorgianews.com
+WOODLAND — Things continued to go badly for the Woodland football team, which lost another key piece in a 41-0 shutout loss to Hockinson on Friday.
+The Beavers, who came into the week already without workhorse tailback Daymon Gressett and leading receivers Justin Philpot and Mark Morales — all of whom played big roles on defense and well — lost quarterback-turned-wideout Drew Burns to a broken clavicle, compounding the weight of yet another big defeat.tdn.com

 Comments / 0